*M. Johansen, PhD (Director)—public management

 The required courses are interdisciplinary and integrate a series of perspectives and skills important to effective work in public service.
 These courses include content in public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; and public service values.

 The electives allow each student to design a program of study built around a theme of their personal and professional interests.
 Elective courses are selected by the student in consultation with the student’s faculty advisor.

 The practicum is designed to place individuals in a setting where they compare organizational structures and processes; study leadership styles, sources of power, and communication strategies; differentiate between types of clients and sources of funding; discuss measures of organizational success; and develop specific skills.
 The location of the practicum varies according to the student’s past work experience and learning goals.
 In some cases a practicum placement in one organization may be modified to become work on a project in another part of the organization.
 Students are encouraged to undertake a practicum that will stretch and extend their knowledge and skills.
-The practicum must be completed before or concurrently with the final capstone seminar.
+The practicum must be completed before the final capstone seminar.

 All students must enroll in the 3-credit Capstone Seminar (PUBA 696) during their final semester.
 To meet the Capstone requirement, students complete a semester long group project that analyzes a public issue of importance in Hawai‘i the continental U.S., or the Asia-Pacific region.